 Let’s see the boring before pictures first!

-But before we jump into the pretty pictures of the finished farmhouse foyer area, let’s take a walk down memory lane and remember what this space looked like just 4 weeks ago!
+But before we jump into the pretty pictures of the finished farmhouse foyer area, let’s take a walk down memory lane and remember what this entire space looked like just 4 weeks ago!

-Before image of the small entryway
+Before image of the small entryway in the corner of living room near front door

 BEFORE